leigupe/leigupe.github.io/_pages/about.md

 - [Victor Gao](https://www.linkedin.com/in/victor-y-gao)

 ## About Me
 I am an Assistant Professor in the [Electrical and Systems Engineering Department](https://www.ese.upenn.edu) at the University of Pennsylvania.
 I am broadly interested in power electronics, energy conversion, and medical devices.
 I am also a visiting researcher in the circuits group at [NVIDIA Research](https://www.nvidia.com/en-us/research/), working on data center power delivery.
-Before NVIDIA, I worked at Apple.
+Before NVIDIA, I worked with an amazing team on [HomePod](https://www.apple.com/homepod/) at Apple.
 I received my Ph.D. in Electrical Engineering from Stanford in 2019.

 (Here is a more formal bio in the [third-person](https://leigupe.github.io/bio/).)